-GENETIC COUNSELORS The National Society of Genetic Counselors (NSGC) has authorized the Basser Center for BRCA to offer up to 1.1 CEUs or 11 Category 1 contact hours for the activity Basser Center for BRCA 7th Annual Scientific Symposium, BRCA1, BRCA2, and Beyond: An Update on Hereditary Cancer.
+of Genetic Counselors (NSGC) has authorized BASSER CENTER FOR BRCA to offer up to 1.1 CEUs or 11 Category 1 contact hours for the activity Basser Center for BRCA 7th Annual Scientific Symposium, BRCA1, BRCA2, and Beyond: An Update on Hereditary Cancer.
 The American Board of Genetic Counseling (ABGC) will accept CEUs earned at this program for the purposes of genetic counselor certification and recertification.